joeeckstein/joeeckstein.github.io/index.md

 <div class="content">
     <p>Controls Technicians are tasked with making multiple elements work together as one cohesive system.
 While it is a a key technical role, it exists on the uniquely TAIT line between technology and art, helping to create the best shows and spectacles in the world.</p>

+    <p>TAIT is the World Market Leader in designing, constructing and delivering the finest live event equipment in the world.
+Whether it’s creating awe-inspiring spectaculars, complex touring stages, theatre engineering solutions, brand activations or cruise ship installations, TAIT pledges to deliver world-class solutions for live experiences.
+With its proprietary entertainment automation platform, custom-made products, and creative engineering, TAIT’s cutting-edge offerings continue to advance industry standards and exceed client expectations.
+As a global network of over 600 employees in 12 office locations, TAIT has worked on projects on all 7 continents and even outer space.
+TAIT’s diverse group of clients include Taylor Swift, Cirque Du Soleil, The Metropolitan Opera House, NASA, National Geographic, Beyoncé, and The Olympics.</p>

     <h3> Essential Responsibilities </h3>

         <p>- Comprises part of field engineering and installation team, ultimately implementing technology on site for the customer.<br>